-5 Period - Reporting period instructions are found in instruction 5 on page 14.
-If there was in fiscal year , review instruction 5.b. on page 14.
-1007 Month 1 Day Year 1 8 This U.S. a ffiliate's fiscal year ended in calendar year 2018 on / 2 0 10 Example - - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 201 8. offiliates with a fiscal year that ended within the first week of January 2019 are considered to have and should report December 31, 2018 as their 2018 fiscal year end. a 2 018 fisca al year 6 Did the U. year 2018 S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar?
-Manth Devi Voor 1008 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 1009 Month 1 Day Year 1 2 No covering a Nu.S. business enterprise existing before fiscal year 2018 that became a U.S. affiliate in fiscal year full 12 months of operations.
-All U.S. business enterprises that become a new affiliate are also record and copies of survey forms can be found at www.bea.gov/be13 . .
-More 7 on voting in ess enterprises fully consolidated in this report - U.S. business enterprises that are more that the enterest should be fully consolidated in this report, except as noted in the consolidation rules starting I.C. on page 13 for aggregated reporting rules.
-Enter the number of U.S. business enterprises consolidated in this report in the box below.
-Hereinafter they are considered to be one U.S. affiliate.
-If the report is for a single U.S. business enterprise, enter "1" in the box below.
-Exclude from the consolidation all foreign business enterprises or operations owned by this U.S. affiliate.
-If the number is greater than one, complete Supplement A on page 8.
-8 U.S. affilia tes NOT fully consolidated - See instruction 8 starting on page 14.
-U.S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidated d in this repo rt.
-1013 1 If number is not zero, complete Supplement B on page 9.
-The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost method affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation names (see page 12 to determine the appropriate form for these affiliates to file). of a accountir ng.
-The U.S.
+5 Reporting Pe riod - Reporting period instructions are found in instruction 5 on page 14.
+If there was Month Day Year a change in 1 iscal year, review instruction 5.b. on page 14.
+1007 Day icai This U.S. affili ate's fiscal year ended in calendar year 2023 on Example - I f the fiscal reporting year ended on March 31, report for the 12-month period ended March 31 , 2023 3.
+NOTE - Affiliand ates with a fiscal year that ended within the first week of January 2024 are considered to hav should report December 31, 2023 as their 2023 fiscal year end. e a 20 23 fiscal year 6 Did the U.S. I year 2023? ousiness enterprise become a U.S. affiliate during its fiscal year that ended in calendar Month Day Year 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 1009 1 , 2 No a full 12 mont S. business enterprise existing before fiscal year 2023 that became a U.S. affiliate in fiscal year 2023 that became a U.S. affiliate in fiscal years of operations.
+All U.S. business enterprises that become a new affiliate are also required to survey forms can be found at www.bea.gov/be13 .
+7 on voting inte s enterprises fully consolidated in this report - U.S. business enterprises that are more the rest should be fully consolidated in this report, except as noted in the consolidation rules start C. on page 13 for aggregated reporting rules. affiliate.
+If the aber of U.S. business enterprises consolidated in this report in the box below.
+Hereinafter they report is for a single U.S. business enterprise, enter "1" in the box below.
+Exclude from the cises or operations owned by this U.S. affiliate.
+1012 1 If the number is greater than one, complete Supplement A on page 8.
+8 U.S. affiliates NOT fully consolidated - See instruction 8 starting on page 14.
+S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidate ed in th nis report 1013 1 If number is not zero, complete Supplement B on page 9.
+The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on art is at least 20 percent.
+If less than 20 percent, report the ownership interest in accordance with affiliate named on page 1 also must notify any unconsolidated U.S. affiliates of their obligation names.
+See page 12 to determine the appropriate form for these affiliates to file. th FAS SB ASC 3 21.
+The I U.S.